Fantasia 2000: Music

-The music to The Sorcerer's Apprentice was already recorded on January 9, 1938 for the first film at Culver Studios, California with Leopold Stokowski conducting a group of session musicians.
+The music to The Sorcerer's Apprentice was already recorded on January 9, 1938, for the first film at Culver Studios, California with Leopold Stokowski conducting a group of session musicians.
 The recording of Rhapsody in Blue used in the film is an edited version of Ferde Grofé's orchestration of the piece performed by the Philharmonia Orchestra with conductor Bruce Broughton.
 The shortened version was made by cutting 125 bars of piano solo in three different places.
 A recording of James Levine conducting both pieces with the Philharmonia appears on the film's soundtrack.

 The remaining six pieces were recorded at the Medinah Temple in Chicago, performed by the Chicago Symphony Orchestra conducted by Levine.
 Pines of Rome was re-arranged in 1993 by Bruce Coughlin, who reduced the four-movement piece by cutting the second movement and trimming sections of the third and fourth movements.
 The piece was recorded on March 28, 1994.
 The second recording involved Symphony No. 5, Carnival of the Animals, and Pomp and Circumstance, on April 25, 1994.
 Carnival of the Animals, Finale uses two pianos played by Gail Niwa and Philip Sabransky.
 Pomp and Circumstance was arranged by Peter Schickele and features the Chicago Symphony Chorus and soprano soloist Kathleen Battle.
-The next recording took place on April 24, 1995 for Piano Concerto No. 2 with pianist Yefim Bronfman.
+The next recording took place on April 24, 1995, for Piano Concerto No. 2 with pianist Yefim Bronfman.
 On September 28, 1996, The Firebird was the final piece to be recorded; its session lasted for three hours.
 The piece was arranged using four sections from Stravinsky's 1919 revision of the score.

 Interstitials

-Disney felt the need to keep interstitials (bridges) as used in Fantasia in order to give audiences a chance to "cleanse their emotional palate" from the previous segment while also providing some information about the next one.
+Disney felt the need to keep interstitials (bridges) as used in Fantasia to give audiences a chance to "cleanse their emotional palate" from the previous segment while also providing some information about the next one.
 Don Hahn directed the live action scenes which were designed by Pixote Hunt.
 Hahn came up with the set and backgrounds while eating lunch; he proceeded to sketch a rough idea of what he imagined on a napkin.
 He "wanted to show images on shapes like big sails of a clipper ship.
 They fly in on the wind and form a sort of Stonehenge concert hall in the middle of a vast, empty, imaginary plain".

 Hahn recalled some difficulty in finding someone to host the film, so the studio decided to use a group of artists and musicians from various fields of entertainment.
 The interstitials were filmed in various locations; the orchestra, Jones, Lansbury, and Bronfman were shot in Los Angeles, Perlman and Midler in New York City, and others in Boston, Massachusetts.
 Each scene was filmed in front of a green screen to allow shots of the orchestra or the set to be placed behind them.
 The shots of Levine, the artists, and the orchestra were filmed on October 31, 1998.
 The piano Grierson plays in his scene with Jones is the same one on which he played Rhapsody in Blue for the soundtrack.